Louisiana won't immediately get a new majority-Black House district after judges reject it

 “The panel majority is correct in noting that this is a mixed motive case,” Stewart wrote.
 “But to note this and then to subsequently make a conclusory determination as to racial predominance is hard to comprehend.”

 The ruling means continued uncertainty over what the November election map will look like.
-Another federal district judge, Shelly Dick of Baton Rouge, has ruled that the state is likely in violation of the federal Voting Rights Act because it divides Black voters not included in majority-Black District 2 among five other congressional districts.
+Another federal district judge, Shelly Dick of Baton Rouge, had earlier ruled in a separate lawsuit that the state is likely in violation of the federal Voting Rights Act because it divides Black voters not included in majority-Black District 2 among five other congressional districts.
+Dick dismissed that case after the new maps were passed.

 But Tuesday's ruling from the divided federal panel noted that “outside of southeast Louisiana, the State’s Black population is dispersed."
 The majority criticized the new mostly Black district, which stretched across the state from Shreveport in the northwest into southeast Louisiana, linking black populations from the Shreveport, Alexandria, Lafayette and Baton Rouge metro areas.

-Note: This story was first published on April 30, 2024.
-It was updated on May 1, 2024, to correct that a separate remap case before U.S. District Judge Shelly Dick in Baton Rouge is no longer alive.
-Dick dismissed that case on April 25.